simon-bourne/rust-bandit-lang/doc/Language.md

 #### Doc Comments

-Whether a comment is a doc comment depends on where it is placed.
-If it's before a public item, it's a doc comment.
-If you want to document the implementation of a public function or type for example, put the comment inside the implementation block.
-If you want an implementation note for a module or group of functions, put it in a private module.
+A doc comment block is a block of contiguous lines starting with `##`.
+They must be contiguous and indented at the same level as the item they're documenting.
+Doc comments can only appear in certain places (before a module or item definition), and it's an error to put them elsewhere.

-Doc comments are formatted using [a new markup language](./Markup.md)
+Doc comments are formatted using [a markup language similar to markdown](./Markup.md)

 #### Doctests